-One of the first steps to getting free DTv is to find transmitter towers in your area (see Tower Locator).
-Then with a little planning, and understanding best Reception practices and signal strength Factors, you can get the most stations possible.
-Antenna selection depends on frequency bands, coverage, and antenna gain (see Reception - Antenna Gain Calculator) needed.
-Signal loss from cabling depends on cable length(s), signal splitters and connections (see Cables).
+One of the first steps to getting free DTv is to find transmitter towers in your area.
+Then with a little planning, and understanding best reception practices (Getting Free TV) and signal factors, you can get the most stations possible.
+Antenna selection depends on frequency bands, coverage, and antenna gain needed.
+Signal loss from cabling depends on cable length(s), signal splitters and connections.
 Outside Antennas should be properly grounded for best reception and safety.

 Over-the-Air (OTA) digital television (DTv) requires a stronger signal than analog TV.
 Additionally, most DTv broadcast are in the UHF frequency band instead of the VHF band.
 UHF signals are higher in frequency and do not pass through or around objects as well as VHF signals.
 Also, over-the-air transmission and cable losses are greater at UHF frequencies.
 Antennas that picked up analog TV signals will also pick up digital TV signals, if the signal is strong enough.